c-hartmann/mongoexec.js/README.md

 - read executions (and? selectors) from file
 - swap order of command line arguments? (to: selector execution)
-- take decision on final stdin handling (see the three optiopns below)
+- take decision on final stdin handling (see the options in the code)
 - pass db instead or additionaly to collection into the execution?
 - pass document as an object with self-saving, updating etc. methods?
 - debug command line option